Do you ever struggle with knowing your purpose?

 This month I’ve alternately prayed and ranted, “What’s my purpose, God?”
 (Can you relate?)
 I couldn’t see how my efforts made one iota of difference to myself or others.
 Moreover, my goals and dreams seemed just as far off as they were four years ago.

-I begged for a glimpse of God’s purpose—anything to let me know I was on the right track.
+I begged for a glimpse of God’s perspective—anything to let me know I was on the right track.

-God’s purpose in the man blind from birth
+God’s greater purpose in the man blind from birth

 That is incredible.
 Not just for the miracle, which is amazing enough.
 But for what it teaches about purpose.